imrankhan6069/AutomatedHomeSecuritySystem/Readme.txt

-For our project, we have chossen to use the arduino to build an automated home security system.
+For our project, we have chosen to use the arduino to build an automated home security system.
+Update source code base